 The completion of any of the levels corresponding to each of the three areas in which these courses are organised is valid throughout the country.

-Passing all the areas will entitle the holder to the award of the Compulsory Secondary Education Graduate Certificate.
+Passing all the areas entitles the holder to the award of the Compulsory Secondary Education Graduate Certificate.
 Likewise, the teaching team may recommend the award of the diploma of Graduate in Compulsory Secondary Education to those pupils who, although they have not passed any of the areas, are considered to have achieved the general objectives of adult basic education as a whole.
-This decision will take into account the training and integration possibilities of each student in academic and work activities".
+This decision must take into account the training and integration possibilities of each student in academic and work activities.

 The education authorities organise examinations on a regular basis so that people over 18 can obtain this certificate directly, without having taken the relevant courses previously, provided that they have attained the basic competences and objectives required for the stage.
 These examinations are organised on the basis of the three mentioned knowledge areas and it is up to the Administrations themselves to determine which parts of these examinations are considered to have been passed by those who sit them, in accordance with their previous academic record.
-The examinations are based on the three knowledge areas into which this type of provision is organised.
-It is also the responsibility of the education authorities to ensure that the necessary measures are adopted to ensure equal opportunities, non-discrimination on grounds of birth, sex, racial or ethnic origin, disability, age, illness, religion or beliefs, sexual orientation or gender identity or any other personal or social condition or circumstance, as well as universal accessibility for people with disabilities who take said examinations.
+It is also the responsibility of the Education Administrations to ensure that the tests provide universal accessibility measures and the necessary adaptations for all pupils with special educational needs.

 Vocational secondary education for adults